thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 background-image-building-state:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/background-image-1-pe.png
-        title: 'Click the "Manage layouts" button located in the upper left corner of the dashboard toolbar to begin customizing the layout;'
+        title: 'To customize the layout of the dashboard, enter it edit mode and click the "Manage layouts" button located in the upper left corner of the dashboard toolbar;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/background-image-2-pe.png
         title: 'A window for layout management will appear.
 Here, locate and click on the "gear" icon, labeled "Layout setting".
 This action opens the layout settings window;'